vidyar/shippabledocs1/sources/languages/ruby.rst

 		 - oraclejdk7
 		 - openjdk6

-- One can also update the versions on your minion by running a simple command or even downgrade if you choose to.
-The below script will upgrade and downgrade as a demonstration
+- You can also update the versions on your minion by running a simple command or even downgrade if you choose to.
+The script below demonstrates an upgrade and downgrade -
     .. code-block:: python

 		before_install: